-Shared Use Paths are two-way paved trails following a roadway that are grade-separated from motor vehicle traffic and used by people walking, wheeling, bicycling, and using other micromobility devices.
+Shared Use Paths are two-way paved trails that are horizontally and vertically separated from motor vehicle traffic and used by people walking, wheeling, bicycling, and using other micromobility devices.
 They are often called trails or greenways when located in an independent alignment.
 Many people express a strong preference for separating walking and bicycling from motor vehicle traffic when compared to on-street bikeways.
 Shared Use Paths are most effective when placed adjacent to streets with actual operating speeds exceeding 35 mph or where the average daily traffic exceeds 7,000 vehicles.